Leptirica: Plot

-After having attempted, unsuccessfully, to find Sava Savanović's grave, then the villagers decide to use an old way of tracking down a vampire's grave, by guiding a black stallion through the area.
+After having attempted unsuccessfully to find Sava Savanović's grave, the villagers decide to use an old method of finding a vampire's grave by guiding a black stallion through the area.
 They realize that Živan is the only man in the region who owns a black stallion, so Zarožje's mayor goes off to borrow it.
-The mayor asks Živan why he refused to approve of Radojka's and Strahinja's marriage, but Živan stands firm in his decision.
+The mayor asks Živan why he refused to approve of Radojka's and Strahinja's marriage, but Živan remains firm in his decision and doesn't reveal his reasons for the refusal.
 Radojka hears the bird-like sounds and follows them into the forest.
 She is shown lying on the ground, sleeping.
 She wakes up with a smile on her lips.

-Strahinja and villagers from Zarožje take the stallion through a ravine, and the horse reveals the location of the grave.
+Strahinja and villagers from Zarožje guide the stallion through a ravine, and the horse reveals the location of the grave.
 They start digging and find a coffin.
-While the priest reads out a prayer, then they do nail a stake of hawthorn-wood through the coffin and attempt to pour holy water down into the hole.
-However … a white butterfly escapes out of the hole.
-The villagers do not manage to catch it, but are never-the-less satisfied as they believe that they have killed the vampire.
+While the priest reads out a prayer, they nail a stake of hawthorn-wood through the coffin and attempt to pour holy water into the hole.
+However, a white butterfly escapes from the hole.
+The villagers do not manage to catch it, but are nevertheless satisfied, believing that they have killed the vampire.

-During the celebration in the village, then they promise Strahinja to help him.
-In the evening, then they take Radojka away from her home and bring her to Zarožje, escaping the infuriated Živan.
-The whole village welcomes the couple and the villagers start to prepare their wedding.
-An old woman is tasked with guarding the house in which the bride-to-be is staying, in accordance with an old custom, in order to prevent the couple from "consummating the relationship" before the marriage.
+During the celebration in the village, they promise Strahinja to help him.
+In the evening, they take Radojka away from her home and bring her to Zarožje, escaping the infuriated Živan.
+The whole village welcomes the couple, and the villagers start to prepare for their wedding.
+In order to prevent the couple from consummating their relationship before the marriage, an old woman is tasked with guarding the house in which the bride-to-be is staying, in accordance with an old custom.
 Radojka, however, accepts Strahinja's offer to visit her during the night.
-As the sun is setting down, then the strange sounds are heard once again.
+As the sun is setting, the strange sounds are heard once again.

-The old woman guarding the girl, she falls asleep.
-Strahinja manages to sneak by her.
-As he does undress the sleeping Radojka, then he discovers a bloody hole under her breasts.
+The old woman who is guarding the girl falls asleep, and Strahinja manages to sneak by her.
+As he undresses the sleeping Radojka, he discovers a bloody hole under her breasts.
 Radojka opens her eyes and transforms into a hairy creature with sharp teeth.
 She jumps onto Strahinja's back and leads him to Sava Savanović's grave, where she forces him to remove the stake out of the coffin.
-When he does so, then she collapses on the ground.
-The coffin opens, and a doppelganger of Radojka in her vampiric form climbs out of it, with the same stake-made wound between her breasts.
-While she climbs out of the hole, then Strahinja manages to impale her with the stake.
+When he does so, she collapses on the ground.
+The coffin opens, and a doppelganger of Radojka in her vampiric form climbs out of it, having the same stake-made wound between her breasts.
+While she climbs out of the hole, Strahinja manages to impale her with the stake.

 The villagers wake up after the night of celebrating.
-When they realize that Strahinja sneaked into Radojka's room, then they joke and laugh, unaware that the couple, actually, is not in the house.
-Strahinja is shown lying on the ground, motionless, with a butterfly in his hair, which is moving its wings.
+When they realize that Strahinja sneaked into Radojka's room, they joke and laugh, unaware that the couple is actually not in the house.
+Strahinja is shown lying on the ground, motionless, with a butterfly, which is fluttering its wings, in his hair.